Gyumeijie/google-search-skills/README.md

 #### 1.2.1 inurl

-For example, we wanna the url of pages containing **zju and/or cs** , so we can construct our search like this:
+For example, we wanna pages whose urls contain **zju and/or cs** , so we can construct our search like this:

 ![inurl_example](./pictures/inurl_example.png)

 #### 1.2.2 allinurl
 The key difference between inurl and allinurl is that the latter one requires all the keywords be contained in url, while the former require at least one of keywords represent in url.
-The following picture shows the result with using **allinurl**:
+The following picture shows the result using **allinurl**:

 ![allinurl_example](./pictures/allinurl_example.png)